Ask Slashdot: What's the Best Working Environment For a Developer?

 You want as many pixels on your screen as you can get.
 Dual-head is better.
 (Triple- or quad-head is better still).
 This follows from the simple observation that the more information you can see at one time, the faster you can work and the fewer mistakes you will make.

 Remember that the pixel-width of your screen is more important that the physical width of your screen.
-The physical width should be sized so that it completely fills your field of vision when you are seated comfortably and ergonomicall
+The physical width should be sized so that it completely fills your field of vision when you are seated comfortably and ergonomically.
+Your goal should then be to put as many pixels inside that fixed physical width as you possibly can.

+Avoid programming on laptops.
+You cannot work efficiently while looking through a soda-straw.

 Beware of VDI (Score:2)